ibm-cloud-docs/pattern-resiliency-powerha-grs/phagrsusecase.md

 This architecture is intentionally focused on disaster recovery across geographically separated Power Virtual Server locations.
 Local high availability within a single Power Virtual Server location, as well as backup, archival storage, and long-term data retention, are supported by IBM i and PowerVS but are outside the scope of this document.
 Customers commonly deploy this DR architecture alongside local HA or backup solutions based on their broader availability and data protection requirements.

+Local high availability and backup architectures for IBM i on Power Virtual Server are documented in separate patterns and are not covered in this document.
+{: note}

 ## Business context
 {: #usecase-business-context}